AWS

 3 minute read

-My previous user interface (UI) could be, at best described as functional.
+TL; DR My previous user interface (UI) could be, at best described as functional.
 Whilst it technically worked on any platform I tested, a desktop browser received the best experience.
 Recently @suivethefirst recommended Bootstrap to me.
 So I tried to make a better experience with this.
+Putting the minimum into MVP Putting together the UI as it stood was the last functional step in my project.
+Delivering an audio player with a combination of CSS and JavaScript felt beyond what I had in the tank at the time.

 Migrating site to AWS